 For me, Tivoli Gardens is easily up there as one of the best things to do in Copenhagen if you want some fun in the city.
 Perched right next to the central train station, Tivoli Gardens has a heap of historic and new attractions to hop on. plus, it’s apparently one of the main inspirations for Walt Disney to create Disneyland itself.

 Once here, make sure to ride the wooden Roller Coaster that weaves through an alpine mountain range.
-Built within 1914, it’s one of the oldest wooden rollercoasters in the world.
+Built-in 1914, it’s one of the oldest wooden rollercoasters in the world.
 Afterwards, head across to the Pantomine theatre to watch one of the daily shows that go on in the park.

-Just remember, you can literally spend a whole day at Tivoli, so make sure you plan your day ahead of time.
+Just remember, you can literally spend a whole day at Tivoli, so make sure you plan your day ahead of time and get these tickets before visiting.
+You don’t want to get there and the park is too full.

 9.)
 Amalienborg Palace